-The Bureau has adopted the NSW Health Code of Conduct to guide all staff and contractors in ethical conduct.
+BHI has adopted the NSW Health Code of Conduct to guide all staff and contractors in ethical conduct.

 The Code of Conduct is distributed to all new staff and is included on the agenda of all staff induction programs.
 The Board has systems and processes in place to ensure the Code is periodically reinforced for all existing staff.
-Ethics education is also part of the Bureau's learning and development strategy.
+Ethics education is also part of BHI's learning and development strategy.

-The Chief Executive, as the principal officer for the Bureau, has reported all known cases of corrupt conduct, where there is a reasonable belief that corrupt conduct has occurred, to the Independent Commission Against Corruption, and has provided a copy of those reports to the Ministry of Health.
-In this period, there were no known cases.
+The Chief Executive, as the principal officer for BHI, has reported all known cases of corrupt conduct, where there is a reasonable belief that corrupt conduct has occurred, to the Independent Commission Against Corruption, and has provided a copy of those reports to the Ministry of Health.

-Policies and procedures are in place to facilitate the reporting and management of public interest disclosures within the Bureau in accordance with state policy and legislation, including establishing reporting channels and evaluating the management of disclosures.
+Policies and procedures are in place to facilitate the reporting and management of public interest disclosures within BHI in accordance with state policy and legislation, including establishing reporting channels and evaluating the management of disclosures.